London insurers in talks with Bank of England on in-house market

 "The biggest change that we will be looking for is less about rules and more about behaviours and culture," Wagstaff said.

-Insurers want regulators to use Britain's departure from the European Union as an opportunity to make insurance capital rules inherited from the bloc more flexible.
+Insurers want regulators to use Britain's departure from the EU as an opportunity to make insurance capital rules inherited from the bloc more flexible.

 ((huw.jones@thomsonreuters.com; +44 207 542 3326; Reuters Messaging: huw.jones.thomsonreuters.com@reuters.net))